adam-poulton/slashdiablo-maphack/docs/Info-Window.md

 ### Detail view

-Click any row, or press enter to take the first match, and the list is replaced by that recipe in full: the runes untruncated, the sockets needed, the character level it requires (the highest level requirement among its runes), the bases it can go in, and its stats.
+Click any row, or press enter to take the first match, and the list is replaced by that recipe in full: the runes untruncated, the character level it requires (the highest level requirement among its runes), the bases it can go in, and its stats.
+The number of runes is the number of sockets the base needs.

 The stats are read from the same tables and string files the game itself uses to describe an item, so the wording matches what you would see on the finished